-The Journal seeks submissions that provide analysis, propose initiatives, and offer thoughtful commentary on any issue related to the conference.
+The Journal seeks submissions that provide analysis, propose initiatives, and offer thoughtful commentary on any food law & policy issue.
 Articles that are 20,000 words or less and essays that are 2,500 words or less are preferred.
 All submissions are expected to be factually correct, well-written, and cited to authoritative sources.
-The Journal follows the Harvard Bluebook form of citation, and while staff editors can assist with that form, all source information should be included with the submission.
+The Journal follows the Harvard Bluebook form of citation, and articles should conform as much as possible.
+Staff editors check all sources for accuracy, proper attribution and citation format.

-Submissions should be emailed, attached as a Word document, to FLSubmit@uark.edu, indicating that the submission is for the special White House Conference issue.
+Submissions should be emailed, attached as a Word document, to firstname.lastname@example.org along with a resume or short form CV.
+An abstract is encouraged but optional.
 For questions, email email@example.com.